 The Chairman and the CEO are not related.
 The CEO bears executive responsibility for the Group's business and implements the Board's decisions.
 The roles of the Chairman and the CEO are kept separate to ensure an appropriate balance of power, increased accountability and greater capacity of the Board for independent decision-making.

-The Company does not have any lead independent Director given that the Chairman and CEO are not the same person and are not immediate family members; the Chairman is not a part of the management team and is an independent Director.
+The Company does not have any lead Independent Director given that the Chairman and CEO are not the same person and are not immediate family members, and that the Chairman is not part of the Management team and is an independent Director.

 The Board reviews the composition of the Board and Board Committees periodically, taking into account the need for progressive renewal of the Board and each Director's competencies, commitment, contribution and performance.

 To ensure that the governance and business needs of the Group are adequately addressed, the NC regularly reviews the capabilities of the Directors collectively by taking into account their skills, experience, diversity, and company and industry knowledge.

 The NC is chaired by Mr Ng Ser Miang and comprises Dr Lee Boon Yang, Ms Chong Siak Ching and Mr Lucien Wong.

 The functions of the NC include the following:

 The NC reviews the size of the Board and recommends that the optimum board size should not exceed 12.
 The NC regularly reviews the balance and mix of expertise, skills and attributes of the Directors in order to meet the business and governance needs of the Group.Process for selection of new Directors